 Step 5: Schedule Your Closing Date

 Once you get through the approval process, you’ll schedule a closing date through loanDepot.
-It’s usually an easy process that can happen on your own schedule.
-Just like any mortgage, this part does need to be done in person.
+It’s usually an easy process that can happen on your schedule.
+However, just like any mortgage, you’ll need to do this part in person.

 loanDepot will schedule your appointment and make sure your closing documents are ready to go, along with a public notary to make everything official.